 - Lights- (desk lamps will do (at least two))

 Do not animate for to long!
-It may lead to boredom and extreme frustration!!
+After some time it may lead to boredom and frustration!!
 Trust me!
 Take breaks maybe in between scenes or at the end of a chapter.
 Regularly save your work as your computer may turn unresponsive or freeze.
 When this happens it also leads to extreme frustration!
 Don’t get discouraged if your video turns out to be very short.
 An hour’s worth of work may turn into a 10 second video.
-It all depends on the frame per second (FPS) rate.
-You can use anywhere from 6-30.
-I use 15 FPS The more frames per second, the smoother the clip, but more time must be invested.
+It all depends on the pictures (or frame) per second (FPS) rate.
+You can use anywhere from 6-30 frames per second.
+I use 15 FPS.
+The more frames per second, the smoother the clip, but more time must be invested.

-First, a good story must be created.
-Let your imagination go wild!
-Think about the introduction, main plot and the ending.
-You can storyboard each shot by downloading my Free Storyboard Template (Morgspenny Productions)
+First, a good story must be thought of.
+Let your imagination run free!
+Think about the introduction, main plot and the ending and also your central characters.
+You can storyboard each shot by downloading my Free Storyboard Template

 Step 2- Create Characters

-Select and create the characters that you wish to include in your animation .
+Select and create the characters that you wish to include in your animation.
 Establish your mini cast and make sure they are able to be animated.
-I like working with LEGO minifigures as limbs and the heads move and they are interchangeable.
+I like working with LEGO minifigures as their limbs and the heads move, are flexible and interchangeable.

 Step 3– Build your set

 Now you can build your set for where the action will take place.
-Ensure that it’s fastened down correctly and that you have enough room for your hands to move the objects.
-Many of my sets are built using LEGO with A3 prints as back grounds.
+Ensure the base plate and objects are fastened down firmly and that you have enough room for your hands to access the objects you are animating.
+Many of my sets are built using LEGO with simple coloured paper as backgrounds.
 Sets can be as simple or as complex as you like.
-I shoot in a small studio tent to dampen the lighting, however this is not required.
+I shoot in a small studio tent to reduce the glare form lighting, however this is not required.

 Step 4- Position Camera

 In stop-motion animation it is extremely important that your camera is held down securely.
-If moved while filming, your shot could be ruined.
-Use a tripod, tape or even tack your camera down.
-If using a program such as Helium Frog, Monkey Jam or Dragon Frame, a live view will open in your window.
+If moved or bumped unintentionally while filming, your shot could be ruined.
+Use a tripod, tape or even tack your camera down to hold it in position.
+If using a program such as Helium Frog, iMotion or Dragon Frame, a live view will open in your window.
 Make sure you can see your character and set.
-For digital cameras, look through the view finder or display and do the same.

 Step 5- Set up a good lighting source

 Good lighting is crucial for stop-motion.
-At least two lamps are necessary, a back light (to illuminate the character from behind) and a key light (your main source of light).
+At least two lamps are necessary, a back light (to illuminate the character from behind) and a key light (your main source of light, often from the front or side).
 I recommend using two lamps for key lighting, one as a back light and another as a general set light.
-Blocking out natural light (the sun) is also necessary as your shot could flicker.
+Blocking out natural light (the sun) is also necessary as your shot could flicker as a result of changing lighting conditions outside – for example if the sun is shining in your first picture, a cloud could cover it and completely change the brightness of the light for your next picture.
 Of course, lighting depends on the type of shot you are shooting.
-The key is experimentation.
+The key is experimentation and trying to achieve different effects.

 Open your program / prepare your camera.
-If using a software I would recommend turning the FPS rate to 15 frames per second (15 pictures per second of film).
+If using a software I would recommend turning the FPS rate to 15 frames per second.
 Once you are ready, take your first photo.
-Commence!
-Move your object bit by bit- very small movements each time.
+Move your object very small movements each time.
+Then capture your image, repeat moving the object and continue this process over and over.
 Do your best not to bump or knock your figure over as it may spoil the scene.
 Carry on doing this until your camera memory is full or you have reached the end of the scene or chapter.
-Again, they key is practice and experimenting!
+Again, they key is practice and experimentation.

 Step 7- Import and Save